 Since we now know that tracking our progress is a key component of productivity, how can we implement this practice into our daily routine?

 One method is to use an Accountability Chart to track what work you’ve completed during your 90-minute sessions, similar to how the dieters tracked their food consumption.
 To easily implement one, simply create two-columns on a piece of paper, Google Docs spreadsheet, or even a whiteboard.

 - Column 1 will list the time-span of one of your productivity sessions.

 - Column 2 will list what tasks you’ve accomplished in that limited time-span.

 Don’t include any columns for your 15-minute breaks, as those times are for your own sake and means to replenish your willpower.

-Tracking your progress in this way has been proven by Dr. Kentaro Fujita to increase self-control because you’ll be exposed to the work you’ve actually accomplished, and not the (inaccurate) assumption of work you might construe in your head.
-(Forcing yourself to write down the fact that you spent 2 hours on Reddit doing no work guilt trips you into not doing it again ).
+This works well for two specific reasons: Dr. Kentaro Fujita argues that tracking your progress in this way is helpful because you’ll be exposed to the work you’ve actually accomplished, and not the (inaccurate) assumption of work you might construe in your head.

 With a work schedule, an energy management strategy and a task-tracking system in place, the last challenge we have to face is that of multitasking.

-The science shows us that this is an absolute falsehood: Researcher Zhen Wang was able to show that on average, multitaskers are actually less likely to be productive, yet they feel more “emotionally satisfied” with their work (creating an illusion of productivity).
+However, researcher Zhen Wang was able to show that on average, multitaskers are actually less likely to be productive, yet they feel more emotionally satisfied with their work—creating an illusion of productivity.